jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Getting-Started/VM-with-Multiple-Businesses.md

 - Apply for the required Elastic IP.

 ## Procedures
-- Step 1: Log in to the console of JD Cloud, and enter the instance list page of VM, then click the VM name to enter the VM details.
+- Step 1: Log in to the console of JD Cloud & AI, and enter the instance list page of VM, then click the VM name to enter the VM details.

 - Step 2: Enter the VM details, and click the tag page of ENI to switch to the management page of ENI.